 Here is the Music Player.
 You need to installl flash player to show this cool thing!

-Click on the button to play “Blessed Redeemer” as a Harp and Violin duet.
+“Blessed Redeemer” as a Harp and Violin duet.

 With full respect given to Avis M. Christiansen, 1920; she wrote the words at the respect of Harry Loes, who had written the tune.